RoboSDK/Flow/README.md

 A global channel is a channel that is available globally for that specific message type.
 Publishing an `int` without a channel name will publish to the global `int` channel.

-**Not yet implemented**: At the moment channels use a multi-publisher scheme, so if only one publisher exists in that channel, then it is inefficient due to synchronization of atomics.
-There will be a way to make channels that are single publisher single receiver in the future.
-These will be done by tightly linking multiple functions and generating private channels that are inaccessible through the main network.
-Think of it as creating a subnet within the network.

 Each of the functions in the network will begin and start to process data and eventually reach a frequency.